 Overall Fiscal Profile

-China has enjoyed phenomenal economic growth over the past two decades, and is forecast to grow by 6.3% in 2018-2019.
+China has enjoyed phenomenal economic growth over the past two decades, however since 2017, when annual GDP growth was at 6.9%, growth has been slowing down.
+In 2018, annual GDP growth was of 6.5% and by 2020, it is forecasted to slow down to 6.2% .
 Since the global crisis, China has used a variety of financial reforms to weather the crisis: strong investments, credit, and fiscal stimulus have harnessed the countries capacity to thrive.
 With an increasing focus on pursuing green growth since 2015, green fiscal reforms and applications of new instruments addressing environmental issues are required for China’s transition to a green economy .
-The 13th Five-Year Plan also set new goals for fiscal reforms between 2016-2020 including, but not limited to, gradual increase of direct taxation, replacing business taxes with VAT, establishing a standardized consumption-based VAT system, and introducing an environmental protection tax and a real estate tax .
+The 13th Five-Year Plan also set new goals for fiscal reforms between 2016-2020, including a gradual increase of direct taxation, a replacement of business taxes with VAT, establishing a standardized consumption-based VAT system, and introducing an environmental protection tax and a real estate tax .

 Policy and Strategic Framework for Green Economy